Story of Bianca

 As with everyone, I’ve never had a CA125 checkup and realised it late.
 I did 6 cycles of taxol and carboplatin.
 A second stinking look: positive fluid and positive peritoneal sampling.
 Three more cycles.
 I’m fine now.
 I’ve done many things that are very different from what I did before, and I also feel like I’ve been born a second time after my HPV test, and I’m happy.
 But one sentence hammers into my brain, the ugliest among the ugliest ones that have been said to me: Ma’am, you could not even have a recurrence for 10 years!!

-I know that all good but not very sensitive HPV doctors who deal with oncology are subjected to tremendous pressure.
+I know that all good but not very sensitive doctors who deal with oncology are subjected to tremendous pressure.

 But what about us losers who have to enter death row?